 Other areas also relate these responsibilities directly to Projects, e.g.:

 - Use of Corporate Resource: modern rules of Governance require controls to ensure effective use of Corporate Resource

 - Risk: Sarbanes Oxley, for example, requires that organisations implement an ‘Enterprise Risk Management Framework’, as a key element of Corporate Governance.
 Few areas of business carry more risk than projects.

-It extends the principle of Governance into both the management of individual projects via formal structures and defined roles and responsibilities, and the management of projects at the business level, for example via Business Reviews of Projects.
-Today, many organisations are developing models for ‘Project Governance Structures’, which can be different to a traditional Organisation Structure in that it defines accountabilities and responsibilities for decision-making.
-This can be particularly useful to processes such as change control and strategic decision-making.
+Project Governance is not project management.
+It extends the principle of Governance into both the management of individual projects via formal structures and defined roles and responsibilities, and the management of projects at the business or executive level, for example via Business Reviews of Projects.
+Today, many organisations are developing models for ‘Project Governance Structures’, which can be different to a traditional Organisation Structure in that it defines responsibilities for strategic decision-making in relation to a given project.
+This can be particularly useful to processes such as change control.
 When implemented well, it can have a significantly positive effect on the quality and speed of decision making on significant issues.

 So, what should effective Governance achieve?
 One important example would be: no project that is clearly exhibiting commonly accepted characteristics of failure should be allowed to proceed to their next phase without clear resolution of those issues.
 In many organisations today, this would be an important step up in their competence at managing internal corporate or business projects.